A CT scan can see nearly all parts of the body and is used to diagnose disease or injury as well as to plan medical, surgical or radiation treatment.

 - Detect internal injuries and internal bleeding

-CT scans have many benefits that outweigh this small potential risk.
+CT scans have many benefits that outweigh any small potential risk.
 Doctors use the lowest dose of radiation possible to obtain the needed medical information.
 Also, newer, faster machines and techniques require less radiation than was previously used.
 Talk with your doctor about the benefits and risks of your CT scan.

 Harm to unborn babies

 Tell your doctor if you're pregnant.
 Although the radiation from a CT scan is unlikely to injure your baby, your doctor may recommend another type of exam, such as ultrasound or MRI, to avoid exposing your baby to radiation.
+At the low doses of radiation used in CT imaging, no negative effects have been observed in humans.

 Reactions to contrast material